AdityAV42/Judiciary_Navigator_With_AI_Chatbot/README.md

                          npm install node-fetch
                          node server.js
          3) Go to this address on web browser: Server running on http://localhost:7000  (or the provided port number)
-         4) press Ctrl + C in your terminal  STOP server .
+NOTE:  When done viewing press Ctrl + C in your terminal  STOP server .

 #Objective